 This is done by going through a brief phone questionnaire with our admissions team, followed by an internal appraisal about the help that we’d be able to provide for you for your long-term recovery.

-Abbeycare's UK clinics have been helping those in Maindy and surrounding Cardiff area.
+Abbeycare operate UK clinics providing help for alcohol or drug addiction for those in the Maindy and Cardiff area.

 Thousands have already joined Abbeycare to overcome addiction, from every corner of the globe.